 Final Choice: Chenille Fabric Versus Microfiber

-In the end, I opted for microfiber as I have two beautiful Persian cats that will definitely ruin a plush sofa cover.
+Ultimately, I opted for microfiber as I have two beautiful Persian cats that will ruin a plush sofa cover.
 However, if you have no pets or if your pets are trained to sleep on the floor, you would do well with chenille fabric as upholstery for your sofa.

 Remember to opt for a thicker chenille and stain-proof it with a product like Scotchguard.
 If you go for a slightly thinner or lighter chenille, increase the strength and reduce pulling by adding a backing support fabric.
 Whichever upholstery fabric you choose, Kovi Fabrics has a huge range, great advice, and the best contacts for a professional sofa upholstery project to succeed.